discord-net/Discord.Net/docs/guides/polls/polls.md

 [!code-csharp[Creating polls](samples/create-poll.cs)]

 > [!WARNING]
-> Due to limitations of the Discord API it's not possible to send attachments in a messages with a poll.
+> Due to limitations set by the Discord API, it's not possible to send both an attachment and a poll in the same message.

 > [!NOTE]
-> It is not possible to modify polls after them being created.
+> It is not possible to modify polls after they are created.

 ## Managing polls

 ### Ending polls
-You can expire polls early by calling `EndPollAsync` on an [IUserMessage] with a poll.
+You can end a poll early by calling `EndPollAsync` on an [IUserMessage] that has a poll.

 [!code-csharp[Ending polls](samples/end-poll.cs)]

-### Getting poll answer voters
+### Getting a poll answer's voters
 To get voters for a specific answer call `GetPollAnswerVotersAsync(answerId)` on an [IUserMessage] with a poll.

 [!code-csharp[Getting poll answer voters](samples/get-poll-voters.cs)]

 ### Retrieving poll results
 You can get results of a poll by simply getting an [IUserMessage] and checking the `IUserMessage.Poll.Results` property.
-Alteratively you can check the results on a `MessageUpdated` gateway event.
+Alternatively, you can check the results on a `MessageUpdated` gateway event.

 ## Gateway events